Scroll to content

 Special Educational Needs

 Our teacher with responsibility for children with special needs is Mrs. R Ogle who oversees our S.E.N.D policy and procedures.
-Mrs G Carpenter is the Assistant SENCo.
+The Governor with responsibility for S.E.N.D is Mrs C Holmes.

 During their time at school, a child may have special requirements in order to fulfil their potential or to support their learning.
 The need may be medical, behavioural, emotional or learning.
 Every child is different.
 Within the constraints of our resources we endeavour to give each child with special needs as much help as is possible, and to make the appropriate provision for any child who has a specific need.